storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 ### mintAndRegisterIpAssetWithPilTerms

 Mint an NFT from a collection, register it as an IP, attach metadata to the IP, and atach License Terms to the IP all in one function.

+> 📘 NFT Metadata
+>
+> Note that this function will also set the underlying NFT's `tokenUri` to whatever is passed under `ipMetadata.nftMetadataURI`.

 | Method                               | Type                                                                                                          |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------- |